khellytaguinod/googleMapSimplified/README.md

 How does the program run:

 Simplifier.js gets the original coordinates of the provinces then output a multiple compressed json files simplifed by simplify.js.

-Each json files consist of the different provinces of the Philippines
+Each json files consist of compressed coordinates of the different provinces of the Philippines